-Significant changes have been made to the carry-forward loss regime, again with retrospective effect to 1 April 2017.
-On the positive side, where the conditions are met the changes enable carried-forward losses incurred on or after 1 April 2017 to be carried forward and set off against other income streams and against profits from other companies within a group; this is more flexible than the old rules, although the new flexibility is substantially restricted where there is a change in ownership of the company with losses.
+With effect from 1 April 2017, significant changes have been made to the carry-forward loss regime more generally.
+On the positive side, where specified conditions are met the changes enable carried-forward losses incurred on or after 1 April 2017 to be carried forward and set off against other income streams and against profits from other companies within a group; this is more flexible than the old rules, although the new flexibility is substantially restricted where there is a change in ownership of the company with losses.
 The negative aspect of the changes is that the amount of taxable profit that can be offset by carried-forward losses is restricted to 50%, though this only applies to taxable profits in excess of £5 million (calculated on a group basis).
 Unlike the first measure, this applies to historic losses, not just those incurred on or after 1 April 2017.
+From 1 April 2020, a similar restriction is proposed for carried-forward capital losses and the £5m allowance will then be applied across both types of losses.
 There are different restrictions for banks.